01xRiverseReddy/My-Obsidian/John J Murphy - Technical Analysis Of The Financial Markets.md

 ![[Pasted image 20241105130237.png]]
 		The Head and shoulders pattern is something that I am already familiar with .
 The neckline is key .
 Sometimes it may be a little shifted to one angle but not too shifted to one side .
 The volume pattern is strong indicator in this pattern .
 The left shoulder the head and right shoulders's peaks would have diminishing volumes respectively and when the neckline is broken **there may or may not be a pullback move** before moving to the downside .

+- Volume and open interest can be used side by side .
+They indicate whether the trend is in continuation or the trend might shift momentum .
+In an uptrend if both volume and open interest are increasing , then it means that the trend is still strong .
+In an uptrend if the volume and open interest tend to flatten , then it means that the trend might near its term .

+- Futures contracts are a zero sum game .
+When you open a futures contract of a long , let's say 10x  , it implies that someone has initiated a short position of 10x for you to borrow that sum .
+- Futures contracts basically say that , if the price of bitcoin is trading at $45000 , you would buy a futures contract of %60000 that expires in 6 months.
+At the time of the expiration , whatever the price of the asset your contract will be liquidate making you suffer both the loss and the profit .
+You are not obligated to sell the contract at expiry , you can exit when you see an optimal profit . [[How do buying and selling of futures contracts work]]

+- On Balance Volume  , it is a type volume momentum indicator .
+It works on a pretty simple mechanism .
+If the closing price of the asset is greater than the previous candle's closing price , then the volume is added to the OBV , else it is deducted .
+If the closing prices are same then the OBV remains same .
+John J Murphy , suggests to use OBV for continuation and reversals.
+If the asset price is increasing and and OBV is increasing then the uptrend is doing good .
+If the asset price is increasing and the OBV is decreasing then it is an indication of reversal .
+The POTENTIAL problem with this is that it seems stupid .
+If the price is increasing then the OBV will obviously increase .

+- Open interest is the total number of open futures contracts at the end of the day .
+This means there will be a one day lag in the reporting of open interest .
+How open interest is represented , When both the buyer and a seller (long and short) position is entered ( 1 open position is created ) , open interest increases , if both buyer and seller liquidate , the position is closed therefore open interest decreases .
+If both buyer enters through the liquidation of seller , then there will be no change . [[How is open interest represented]]

+-